Chamundi Hills

-The Chamundi Hills are located 13 km east of Mysore, Karnataka, India.
+The Chamundi Hill is located 13 km east of Mysore, Karnataka, India.
 The name comes from the Chamundeshwari Temple at the peak.
 The average elevation is 1060 m.

 Attractions

 The Chamundeshwari Temple is located atop the Chamundi Hills.
 Patronised for centuries by Mysore rulers, it was renovated during the time of Krishnaraja Wodeyar III (1827).

 Temple

 Named after the Goddess Chamundi, the Chamundeshwari Temple sits atop the main hill.
-The main hill itself features an ancient stone stairway of 1,008 steps leading to its summit.
+The main hill itself features an ancient stone stairway of 1,008+ steps leading to its summit, which was constructed in 1659 by Dodda Devaraja Wodeyar.
 Approximately halfway to the summit is statue of bull Nandi, the vahana, or "vehicle" of Lord Shiva, which is 4.9 m tall and 7.6 m long and carved out of a single piece of black granite.
 Around this point, the steps become significantly less steep and eventually the climber is rewarded with a panoramic view of the city.

 The Temple has a quadrangular structure.
 A key feature is the statue of Mahishasura bearing a sword in his right hand and a cobra in the left.
 Within the temple's sanctum stands a sculpted depiction of Chamundeshwari.
 She is seated with her right heel pressed against the lowest of the seven chakras.
 This cross-legged yogic posture echoes the posture of Lord Shiva.
 Worshipers believe that this powerful yogic posture, if mastered, provides an added dimensional view of the universe.

 During the rule of Wadiyars of Mysore, the Maharaja was seated in the golden howdah atop the elephant during Vijayadashami (tenth day of Dasara) procession.
 Post-independence, the Maharaja was replaced by an idol of Chamundeshwari, while the Dasara into a State festival.

 From the peak of the Chamundi hills, the Mysore Palace, the Karanji Lake and several smaller temples are visible.